BankingofThings/BoT-NodeJS-SDK/README.md

 We are using curl in the examples below.

 ### Pairing your device
-You can get infor for pairing by making a get call to the [/pairing](#get-pairing-info) endpoint
+You can get pairing information by making a get call to the [/pairing](#get-pairing-info) endpoint
 ```bash
 curl localhost:3001/pairing
 ```

 ### Retrieving actions
-You can see available actions that configured in FINN Maker Portal by making a get call to the [/actions](#get-actions-info) endpoint
+You can see available actions that have been configured in FINN Maker Portal by making a get call to the [/actions](#get-actions-info) endpoint
 ```bash
 curl localhost:3001/actions
 ```